Back to previous page

 • Please take care when crossing Cape Solander Drive near the picnic area.

-From the visitor centre, follow the signs for Muru track, which sets out from Cape Solander Drive.
-As you walk, see how the vegetation shifts from dry eucalypt forest to sandstone heath and heathland dunes.
+Nature lovers, families and day trippers will enjoy this loop walk in Kurnell.
+From Cape Solander Drive follow the signs for Muru track which will take you to Yena picnic area.
+As you stroll, notice how the vegetation shifts from dry eucalypt forest to sandstone heath and heathland dunes.
 In spring this bushland bursts with wildflowers, while regent honeyeaters and scarlet robins flit through the heath.

 Cross the road again to return to the visitor centre via Yena track.
 Why not detour along Banks-Solander track, which branches off Yena track, to learn more about this area’s native plants recorded by botanists Joseph Banks and Daniel Solander in 1770.